Immunisation For Health And Life

 About

-Immunisation Coalition, in collaboration with Inovating, organised the Inaugural ‘Immunisation for Health and Life,’ Primary Care Infectious Disease Meeting in Melbourne on 7 October.
+Immunisation Coalition, in collaboration with Inovating, organised the Inaugural ‘Immunisation for Health and Life,’ Primary Care Infectious Diseases Meeting in Melbourne on 7 October.

 This hybrid event was specifically designed for General Practitioners and Nurses who immunise/vaccinate against infectious diseases.